simonegreen/adas_capstone_2025/README.md

 Must be run on an NVIDIA Volta GPU or higher and compute cpcability 7.0+.
 (Some examples used during testing were RTX A5000, RTX 4090, A100, and H100 provisioned through Vast.ai)

+We used the NVIDIA CUDA template with the docker image:
+**nvidia/cuda:12.2.0-runtime-ubuntu22.04**

 ### Environment setup
 Ru the setup script using the following command.
 This will install all correct package versions required to run the RAPIDSAI libraries:
 ```python